Flank/flank-dashboard/metrics/web/docs/features/deep_links/01_deep_linking.md

 ![Parsing deep links diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/master/metrics/web/docs/features/deep_links/diagrams/parsing_deep_links_class_diagram.puml)

 #### Applying Deep Links
-The following subsections describe the required changes needed to be able to restore the application state from the deep links and update the deep links from in response to application events.
+The following subsections describe the required changes needed to be able to restore the application state from the deep links and update the deep links in response to application events.

 ##### PageParametersModel
 Once we're able to parse `query parameters`, we should have a way to represent them in the Metrics Web application.
 To do that, let's introduce a `PageParametersModel`.